County Route 502 (New Jersey): CR 502 Truck

 County Route 502 Truck is a bypass of a section of CR 502 in Ho-Ho-Kus, New Jersey.
 The route travels 0.75 miles, following part of CR 77 and CR 507.
 It was designated so that trucks could detour around a section of CR 502 westbound where trucks have been banned due to a steeply graded intersection.
 CR 502 Truck, while signed, is not an official route, and it has no publicly available straight line diagram.
 However, its length may be determined by utilizing the straight line diagrams for CR 77 and CR 507.

-The road begins at the intersection of CR 502 and Hollywood Ave and CR 77 Sheridan Ave in Ho-Ho-Kus.
+The road begins at the intersection of CR 502 (Hollywood Avenue) and CR 77 (Sheridan Avenue) in Ho-Ho-Kus.
 Here, trucks must make a left onto CR 77 to avoid a steep incline at the upcoming intersection of CR 502 and CR 507.
-Traveling south into downtown Ho-Ho-Kus, CR 502 Truck follows the same route as CR 77 until coming to a skewed intersection with the Franklin Turnpike and North Maple Ave.
-To the east, CR 62 enters the intersection as the Franklin Turnpike.
-Ahead and somewhat to the east, CR 507 emerges as North Maple Ave and turns to follow the Franklin Turnpike to the west.
-CR 502 Truck makes a right turn at the above-mentioned intersection and follows CR 507 up a hill for 0.39 miles until it reunites with CR 502 at an intersection with Hollywood Ave.
+Traveling south into downtown Ho-Ho-Kus, CR 502 Truck follows the same route as CR 77 until coming to a skewed intersection with Franklin Turnpike and North Maple Avenue.
+To the east, CR 62 enters the intersection as Franklin Turnpike.
+Ahead and somewhat to the east, CR 507 emerges as North Maple Ave and turns to follow Franklin Turnpike to the west.
+CR 502 Truck makes a right turn at the above-mentioned intersection and follows CR 507 up a hill for 0.39 miles until it reunites with CR 502 at an intersection with Hollywood Avenue.
 CR 502 then continues in the same direction as CR 507.